WoSai/shouqianba-doc/en/api/business_en.md

 ## Terminal Activation

-Every Upay terminal needs to be activated before any transaction takes place.
-Terminal will get `terminal_sn` and `terminal_key` in successful activation response.
-The terminal is responsible for saving and managing the `terminal_sn` and `terminal_key` which will be used for signature of every transaction request.
+Each Upay terminal needs to be activated before any transaction takes place.
+The terminal will get `terminal_sn` and `terminal_key` in successful activation response.
+The terminal is also responsible for saving and managing the `terminal_sn` and `terminal_key` which will be used for signature of every transaction request.

 Every terminal only needs to be activated once.